 481. Wrecking Ball (1995) - Emmylou Harris

 How do you make a country album automatically better than almost any country album before it?
 The obvious answer is you make it with Daniel Lanois.
-He and Emmylou Harris' collaboration Wrecking Ball almost instantly becomes the later's finest work even before the first song is over.
-The title track and Dylan cover "Every Grain of Sand" are even better and the entire album features that impossible to decipher, Lanois atmosphere that any album could benefit from.
+He and Emmylou Harris' collaboration Wrecking Ball almost instantly becomes the latter's finest work even before the first song is over.
+The title track and Dylan cover "Every Grain of Sand" are even better, and the entire album features that impossible to decipher, Lanois atmosphere that any album could benefit from.
 Harris still possess one of the finest female voices in all of music here, her eighteenth studio album overall and far from her only great one.

 480. Ironman (1996) - Ghostface Killah